 In addition, a high serum antibody may not ensure disease protection if your dog becomes exposed to a virulent strain of disease.

-Government regulatory bodies have strict guidelines for vaccines, and manufacturers must prove that a vaccine is safe and effective before it can be used in your pet.
+Government regulatory bodies have strict guidelines for vaccines, and manufacturers must prove that a vaccine is safe and effective before it can be used in your dog.
 Through vigilance and high standards, the veterinary vaccines used today are the safest and most protective ever.

-"For patients that have low-risk lifestyles or whose owners want less frequent vaccination, your veterinarian may recommend giving certain "core" or essential viral vaccines to your dog on a three year schedule."
+"For patients that have low-risk lifestyles or whose owners want less frequent vaccination, your veterinarian may recommend giving certain core or essential viral vaccines to your dog on a three year schedule."

-For patients that have low-risk lifestyles or whose owners want less frequent vaccination, your veterinarian may recommend giving certain "core" or essential viral vaccines to your dog on a three year schedule.
-It is important to note that this is an off-label use for some vaccines and may violate government regulations.
+It is important to note that that administering a vaccine that is labeled for annual administration at a different interval, such as every three years, is an off-label use for some vaccines and may violate government regulations.
 You should discuss the pros and cons with your veterinarian before making a decision.
 Recent studies have demonstrated that some viral vaccines may convey at least three years' immunity.
 This is not the case with bacterial vaccines, which usually still require annual boosters.